AKPR2007/WinDroiD/startmerge.md

-# Welcome to W10-in-android_termux
+# Welcome to WinDroid

-### This code allows you to run a lite and stable version of Microsoft Windows 10 on your nonrooted android phone via termux
+### This code allows you to run a lite and stable version of Microsoft Windows 7 on your nonrooted android phone via termux

 ## Files hosted on
 **_Google Firebase_ (hosted apks and iso)**